-Following a scoping study in 2004, the first stage of the fieldwork consisted of 27 in-depth interviews which were conducted during September 2005 with academics, senior government officials in the field of transport, trade and investment, representatives of private sector and labour interests, and donor agencies.
+Following a scoping study in 2004, the first stage of the fieldwork consisted of 27 indepth interviews which were conducted during September 2005 with academics, senior government officials in the field of transport, trade and investment, representatives of private sector and labour interests, and donor agencies.
 The second fieldwork stage consisted of around 12 follow-up interviews in September 2006, investigating themes such as privatisation and the role of donor organisations in more detail.
-Each of the field visits was conceived as part of a longer project, and revisiting the same people facilitated the building of relationships, and enabled at least a minimal temporal calibration to research findings (see Harrison 2000).
-After each stage, responses were analysed using a precursor of NVIVO, a software package for analysing qualitative data that facilitates both open and axial coding through a hierarchical coding scheme (Richards and Richards 1994).
-Each research visit was preceded by an extensive review of available academic literature, policy documents, and news reports, and then supplemented by additional material obtained during and following the fieldwork visits.
+Each of the field visits was conceived as part of a longer project, and revisiting the same people facilitated the building of relationships, and enabled at least a minimal temporal calibration to research findings (see Harrison, 2000).
+After each stage, responses were analysed using a precursor of NVIVO, a software package for analysing qualitative data that facilitates both open and axial coding through a hierarchical coding scheme (Richards and Richards, 1994).
+Each research visit was preceded by an extensive review of available academic literature, policy documents, and new reports, and then supplemented by additional material obtained during and following the fieldwork visits.

-A number of related themes were explored during the research, and this helped to shed light on the contribution of the transport system to development, employment and trade.
+A number of related themes were explored during the research, and this helped to shed light on the current status of Mozambique's development, and the contribution of its transport system to development, employment and trade.
 The next sections analyse two key factors in moving from being a developing to developed country: the reliance on the donor community, and the contribution of foreign direct investment.
 In Mozambique's case, this latter aspect is heavily influenced by its relationship with its neighbour South Africa.